GET TAX RELIEF NOW!

 The outcome of a crypto audit depends most on whether the IRS can match your exchange records to your reported gains, losses, and fair market values—and whether you documented your cost basis and transaction dates.
 The second biggest factor is your willingness to correct errors early rather than defend incomplete reporting.

-sales, and the requirement to report fair market value in U.S. dollars on the date of each transaction, not when you eventually sell.
+• A commonly overlooked issue is the tax treatment of crypto-to-crypto trades as taxable sales, along with the requirement to report the fair market value in U.S. dollars on the date of each transaction rather than waiting until you convert to cash.

 The Checklist